KendallTapani/Azure-Infrastructure-Setup/README.md

-# Enterprise Ready Azure Infrastructure Setup
+# Working Azure Infrastructure Setup

 The system now deactivated (I didn't want to spend forever blanking out all the subscription IDs, and public DNS info)